AyubAhmed0/final-team-project/README-main.md

 ## EKS
 An EKS cluster will be deployed using the Terraform code.
-Our full-stack web application will be deployed and running on our EKS cluster with a front-end node and a back-end node.
+Our full-stack web application will be deployed and running on our EKS cluster with a front-end pod and a back-end pod.
+Our service type is a LoadBalancer, so if you want to increase the number of replicas, the load balancer will spread the traffic evenly.

 ## RDS